 - High-Need: LEAs located in one of 71 Tier 1 counties using the Georgia Department of Community Affairs' annual job tax credit tiers.
 These counties represent the counties with the highest unemployment rate, lowest per capita income, and highest percentage of residents whose incomes are below the poverty level in the state.
-In addition to being districts with high student need, the economic conditions make it less likely that these districts are able to bridge the device gap with BYOD policies and local purchases.
-For more information on the tiers, click here. - Rural: LEAs serving less than 25 students per square mile.
+In addition to being districts with high student needs, the economic conditions make it less likely that these districts are able to bridge the device gap with Bring Your Own Device policies and local purchases. - Rural: LEAs serving fewer than twenty-five students per square mile.
 These LEAs must spend proportionally more funds per pupil since they serve a more dispersed population and do not have the economies of scale of larger districts.
-In addition, students are more likely to spend longer times on buses and have more limited dual enrollment opportunities, making digital learning more important.
+In addition, students are more likely to spend longer times on buses and have more limited dual enrollment opportunities, increasing the need for digital learning.